Outside In (organization)

-Outside In is a medical and youth service nonprofit organization in Portland, Oregon which provides primary care and "wraparound services" for low income and homeless clients.
-It also has several other programs such as needle exchange program for drug addicts, and eligibility restricted tattoo removal service.
+Outside In is a medical and youth service nonprofit organization in Portland, Oregon, United States that provides primary care and "wraparound services" for low income and homeless clients.
+It also has several other programs such as needle exchange program for drug users, and eligibility restricted tattoo removal service.
 The needle exchange has been the cause of community objection as well as cancellation of insurance policy and donors declining to give.
-It has reported that in fiscal year 2015-2016, it has given out 988,399 needles which was 20,962 more needles than what was returned.
+It has reported that in fiscal year 2015–2016, it has given out 988,399 needles which was 20,962 more needles than what was returned.
 Founded in 1968 to serve youth, the organization has since continued to revise its services to meet the needs of its clients.
 Its services as described in October 2014 include medical care, mobile medical vans, tattoo removal, housing, education, counseling, and job training.

 History

-Outside In was founded in June 1968 by Dr. Charles Spray, Arnold Goldberg, and Mary Lu Zurcher as one of the first free community health clinics in the U.S. and one of the earliest on the West Coast, along with the Haight Ashbury Free Clinics and the Los Angeles Free Clinic.
-The organization was founded to serve Portland's "alienated youth", some of whom had substance abuse problems and most of whom had mental health issues.
-It initially rented its Downtown Portland space from the First Unitarian Church of Portland.
+Three founders, Dr. Charles Spray, Arnold Goldberg, and Mary Lu Zurcher founded Outside In in June 1968 and it was one of the earliest free clinics on the west coast.
+The organization was founded to serve Portland's "alienated youth", some of whom were illegal drug users and most had mental health issues.
+At its beginning, it operated out of a rented space at First Unitarian Church of Portland in downtown Portland.
 Spray helped found the organization after learning that the Unitarian church's youth coffeehouse space, Charix, was in danger of being shut down by the city and a group that had successfully shut down the Crystal Ballroom music venue because of its association with the 1960s drug culture.
 Outside In was told by its insurance carrier that all of the organization's policies would be cancelled if they were to start a needle exchange.
 It took the clinic a few years to find a replacement insurance carrier.
-The needle exchange program started in July 1989 was the first authorized exchange in the United States.
+The needle exchange program is one of the earliest in the US.
+Although originally scheduled to open in July 1988, the actual opening was delayed until November 1989 over insurance issues.
 It was started as a pilot project involving 125 drug addicts.
 Bud Clark, the mayor at the time expressed concerns that it maybe seen by some as encouraging drug use.
 In September 2002, Portland Business Journal reported some prospective donors refuse to donate to Outside In, because of its needle exchange program.

 Some of the group's early work involved staffing a 24-hour crisis hotline that was later spun off to form the Metro Crisis Intervention Service.